Dear Summer Interns,

 Cell Phones: The easiest way to stay in touch while in Italy is to buy an Italian sim card for your smartphone, which provides both cellular and wireless coverage on a pay-as-you-go basis.
 Make sure your phone is unlocked to work with an international sim before you leave the US by calling your provider.

-Internet Access: Both the classroom building and institute apartments are equipped with high-speed internet access.
+Internet Access: Both the office building and institute apartments are equipped with high-speed internet access.

 You can receive mail and packages while in Italy via the Institute at the below address.
 However, packages must pass through Italian customs and the Italian post is relatively unreliable.
 Delays are unpredictable.
 Sometimes letters and packages reach Italy from the United States in a week, sometimes a month, sometimes longer.
 We’re still waiting for one student’s package from July 2011.